DoctorLogicProduct/dltest/landing-pages/seo-101-for-doctors-doctorlogic-ebook.md

   component_css: hero-4
   bg_img: "/uploads/001-iPad-portrait (1)-3.jpg"
   headline: Diagnose Your DSO with a Digital Marketing Analysis
-  text: " Are you interested in generating more business for your DSO?
+  text: "Are you interested in generating more business for your DSO?
 Get started
     with a Free Competitive Analysis of your digital marketing presence. \nVisit us at Table #53 at the 2020 ADSO Summit.  "
   tagline: []
   btn: []
   form_src: https://marketing.doctorlogic.com/l/772793/2019-11-11/21xwxd
-  form_height: "700"
+  form_height: "500"
 - template: feature
   component: feature-1
   component_css: feature